Hackers News Hackers News

 VMRay

-VMRay is famous in the cybersecurity industry for its agentless hypervisor architecture.
-By placing all the monitoring tools entirely outside the virtual machine, it achieves a level of absolute stealth that makes it virtually undetectable by malware.
+VMRay is renowned in the cybersecurity industry for its agentless hypervisor architecture.
+By positioning all monitoring tools entirely outside the virtual machine, it achieves a level of absolute stealth that renders it virtually undetectable by malware.

 • Specifications: Agentless hypervisor technology, On-Premise and Cloud deployments, strict data privacy and compliance controls.